+Telephone Number (local and home)

+E-mail address

+Date and place of birth

-Telephone Number (local and home) Most recent educational institution attended
+Most recent educational institution attended

-E-mail address Participation in activities and sports
+Participation in activities and sports

-Date and place of birth Weight and height of members of athletic teams
+Weight and height of members of athletic teams

 Major field of study

 6. Students may restrict the release of Directory Information, except to others as indicated in point #3 above.
 Requests of non-disclosure of Directory Information must be submitted annually within two weeks of the start of an academic term (fall, spring or summer) and will be valid for the remainder of the academic year (fall through summer).
 A non-disclosure form is available for your use from the Office of Academic Records.
 You may reach us by visiting the first floor of Old Main on the Lebanon Campus or by calling (618) 537-6819.